Tagiyev's Theater: Theater’s history in the late 19th-early 20th centuries

 On 1 February 1918, the theater's edifice burned down again as a result of a fire.
 All the wooden parts burned down, there only the stone and reinforced concrete frame survived.
 At the beginning of 1909, the building of the Tagiyev's Theater burned down as a result of another fire, and this aggravated the condition of the Azerbaijani troupe.
-So, on 21 February 1909, a barbershop located in the theater got fire and soon it spread to all the premises of the building.
+So, on 21 February 1909, a barbershop located in the theater got fire, and soon it spread to all the premises of the building.
 There was no telephone in the theater and the fire brigade, which arrived 7 minutes later, was called from a neighboring house.
 The shipping company "Caucasus and Mercury" also took part in extinguishing the fire.

 It was the largest fire in the history of the theater.
 This was featured in the "Molla Nasreddin" magazine of 1 March 1909.
 On the caricature, fanatics and clergy joyfully dance holding their hands.
 Huseyn Arablinsky, actor and director of the theater, in tears said to his friend actor standing next to him: “I portrayed the people’s grief on the stage for so many times, and, in the end, it fell on my head!”

 In June 1909, the theater's owner, Haji Zeynalabdin Tagiyev, announced that he would rebuild the theater in the same place.
 The very next month, he proposed a project that no longer meant a two-story auditorium, but a three-story auditorium, as the theater attendance increased.
 According to Tagiyev's decision, there should be 600 more seats in the new edifice.
 On 1 October 1910, the theater was again opened to the audience with the Leo Tolstoy's play "The Fruits of Enlightenment".

-Tagiyev subsequently leased the theater to his nephew Mammad Bagir Tagiyev, who, at his turn, leased it to other enterprises for a term of one, two or more seasons, providing then theater with the full technical staff.
+Tagiyev subsequently leased the theater to his nephew Mammad Bagir Tagiyev, who, in his turn, leased it to other enterprises for a term of one, two or more seasons, providing then theater with the full technical staff.